Beware of phishing scams aiming to steal your personal information. Read more on how to protect yourself.

 - DO NOT RESPOND no matter how official the request seems.

-- Delete the message or select 'Phishing' located under the Junk button in the ribbon in the Outlook Web App (OWA).
+- Delete the message or select 'Junk' located under the Junk button in the ribbon in the Outlook Web App (OWA).
 Even responding to the message with content such as "please don't send me spam" simply confirms to the sender that they have contacted a live address and increases your odds of receiving more spam in the future.

-When you select a message and click "Phishing", the message will be placed into your Deleted Items folder.
-If you mark a message as Junk, that sender will then be added to your Blocked Senders list and the message will be put into your Junk folder.
+- If you mark a message as Junk, that sender will then be added to your Blocked Senders list and the message will be put into your Junk folder.
 This will sync with the Outlook desktop applications.

 You may also forward any phishing attempt you receive to email@example.com.
 If the phishing attempt is from or targets SFU, please forward the headers from that message to firstname.lastname@example.org following the instructions below: